 The good news is that on April 16, 2015, former President Obama signed into law H.R.
 2, which included my measure to protect seniors’ identities by ending the use of SSNs on Medicare cards.
 This is a great victory for America’s seniors!

-Last Congress I also introduced H.R.
-5320, the Social Security MAIL Act of 2016, that would require the Social Security Administration (SSA) to remove SSNs from mailings when their use is unnecessary, and would require the agency to justify any continued use of these numbers.
+I also recently reintroduced H.R.
+1513, the Social Security MAIL Act of 2016, which would require the Social Security Administration (SSA) to remove SSNs from mailings when their use is unnecessary, and would require the agency to justify any continued use of these numbers.
 Believe it or not Social Security actually mails documents with individuals’ full SSNs on them, even when it isn’t needed.
 In fact in 2015 Social Security mailed more than 233 million documents with SSNs on them.
 What’s more is that Social Security’s Inspector General has found that slightly more than half of the addresses for some of the mailings aren’t right.
 This makes no sense.
-This bill that protects Americans’ SSNs was passed out of the Ways and Means Committee by a unanimous voice vote in July 2016.
+This bill that protects Americans’ SSNs was passed out of the Ways and Means Committee during the 114th Congress by a unanimous voice vote in July 2016.

 114th Congress Efforts: